chintakjoshi/mcp-context-ai-agent/README.md

 - Uses ChromaDB for vector storage
 - Leverages sentence-transformers for embeddings

-## Contact

-For questions, suggestions, or collaboration:
-- Open an issue on GitHub
-- Email: your.email@example.com
-- Twitter: @yourhandle

 ---

 **Note**: This is an experimental project exploring the boundaries of proactive AI assistance.
 Always review and validate any actions suggested by the system before executing them.